Concatenated Composite Pulses Applied to Liquid-State Nuclear Magnetic Resonance Spectroscopy: Introduction

+The purpose of this paper is to feedback our achievement for QIP to NMR.
+CCCPs are able to lead significant signal strength improvement without any changes in the hardware settings.

-The system we consider throughout this paper is a nucleus with spin 1/2 (in short, a {\it spin}) in a static magnetic field along the $z$-axis.
-We consider a rotation operation of the spin
+Let us briefly review the principle of composite pulses compensating PLEs or OREs in NMR~\citep{MHL86}.
+Throughout this paper, the system is a nucleus with spin $1/2$ (in short, a {\it spin}) in a static magnetic field along the $z$-axis.
+An ideal rotation operation of the spin without errors is given as